-1There were nine internal tenure cases at Simon from 2010 through 2022 (not counting tenure given to external senior recruits).
+&lt;sup>1There were nine internal tenure cases at Simon from 2010 through 2022 (not counting tenure given to external senior recruits).
 Of these, only one faculty member was considered in the penultimate year of their 5-year contract as an untenured associate professor.
 Four were assistant professors who were tenured at the same time as they were promoted to associate professor.
 Three were tenured in year 2 and one in year 3 of their associate professor contracts.
 Historically, faculty who were not on a reasonable track for tenure left the School without going through the formal tenure process.

-associate professor), the long maximum time to tenure gives faculty additional time to meet the University and School's tenure standards when needed.
+Although faculty have often been considered for tenure before the 4th year of their associate professor contract (or before the 10th year in the combined rank of assistant and untenured associate professor), the long maximum time to tenure gives faculty additional time to meet the University and School's tenure standards when needed.
 The School encourages faculty to tackle difficult, but riskier, research agendas.
 These pursuits may result in "dead ends" and can require a longer time to fruition.
-The longer maximum time to tenure is consistent with providing incentives to address larger, potentially more impactful, research questions.2
+The longer maximum time to tenure is consistent with providing incentives to address larger, potentially more impactful, research questions.

-6.1.4 Review Postponements2
+6.1.4 Review Postponements